mpociot/chatgpt-vscode/README.md

 Once you have obtained a session token, you can configure the extension to use it as described in the previous section.

-Extensions should then be restarted in order to work.

 ## Using the Extension